kmaaallen/simon-game/documentation/logic.md

 the test doesn't pass (as it may see the initial value as 'true' if some of the other tests have run before it).
 I did try to mitigate this by using the 'location.reload()' function however this caused my jasmine application to continuously reload the page and crash.
+NOTE: At the end of my project I reviewed this spec and whilst it was useful during development I decided it was not necessary to run once the project was completed so I inactivated it using 'xit' so the test is marked as pending and does not throw an error when run non-sequentially.

 I gave powerStatus a default value of false so the game is OFF when the page first loads.
 <pre><code>var gameData = {